lisa-mcdonough/lisa-mcdonough/README.md

-# 👋 Hi, I’m Lisa McDonough
+# 👋 Hi, I’m Lisa McDonough & this is my Portfolio

 I turn raw data into clear, purposeful stories using Power BI, DAX, and (soon) Python.